-This performs the "CCM" operation on the data.
-The "cipher" variable indicates which cipher in the descriptor table to use.
-It must have a 16-byte block size for CCM.
-The key is "key" with a length of "keylen" octets.
 The nonce or salt is "nonce" of length "noncelen" octets.
 The header is meta-data you want to send with the message but not have encrypted, it is stored in "header" of length "headerlen" octets.
-The header can be zero octets long (if headerlen = 0 then you can pass "header" as \mathbf{NULL}).
+The header can be zero octets long (if headerlen = 0 then you can pass "header" as NULL).

 The plaintext is stored in "pt" and the ciphertext in "ct".
 The length of both are expected to be equal and is passed in as "ptlen".
-It is allowable that pt=ct.
-The "direction" variable indicates whether encryption (direction = $\mathbf{CCM_ENCRYPT}$) or decryption (direction = $\mathbf{CCM_DECRYPT}$) is to be performed.
+It is allowable that pt = ct.
+The "direction" variable indicates whether encryption (direction = CCM_ENCRYPT) or decryption (direction = CCM_DECRYPT) is to be performed.